 Long time ago I built one of these in a Prince Albert tobacco tin.
 It would work without any ground other than me as I was holding the can or carrying it in my shirt pocket.
 I guess the next best thing would be an altoid tin.

 This is what's inside the little round can.
 The cat whiskers are 'pre tinned' with gallium.
 The gallium dissolves the germanium when heated and the diffusion junction is formed.
 The second or third generation tranny.
 As can be seen the only difference between the emitter and collector is the size of the blob of dopant.
-The point contact and these diffused junction transistors could be reversed in the circuit and still function. when you study some of the old circuits it may seem they are biased incorrectly for this reason.
+These diffused junction transistors could be reversed in the circuit and still function. when you study some of the old circuits it may seem they are biased incorrectly for this reason.